MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-workspace.md

 ### Map Key-Value-Pairs (KVPs) with fields

-Sometimes, the prebuilt model doesn’t extract the value from the right position of the document for some fields, users want to do some corrections and let application constantly extract the right value for the subsequent incoming invoices if they are coming from the same vendor with the same pattern.
-This can be done within the KVPs mapping form if the value that needs to be extracted is returned as a KVP from the AI model.
-In the meantime, the KVP mapping will be learned only when the continuous learning feature is enabled.
+Sometimes, the prebuilt model doesn’t extract the value from the right position of the document for some fields.
+Users want to correct the extraction and let the application constantly extract the right value for the subsequent incoming invoices if they are coming from the same vendor with the same pattern.
+This is done within the key-value pair mapping page if the value that needs to be extracted is returned as a key-value pair from the AI model.
+The key-value pair mapping learns when the continuous learning feature is enabled.

-This key-value pair (KVP) mapping function is only applied when using the prebuilt model.
-If you are using a custom invoice model, please utilize the custom field mapping to extract additional fields.
-By clicking the top-right icon in the document preview pane, the invoice will enter the mapping mode.
-The light yellow will indicate that the KVPs have already been mapped with invoice fields.
-The light blue will indicate the available KVPs that haven’t yet been mapped with any invoice fields.
-AP clerk can then correct/add the mapping by selecting the key-value pair and the mapped invoice field.
-After saving the changes, it will extract the value and apply it to the corresponding invoice field.
-When the continuous learning feature is enabled, the system will learn the changes and apply the same on the invoice from the same vendor.
+The key-value pair (KVP) mapping function is applied when using the prebuilt model.
+If you are using a custom invoice model, utilize the custom field mapping to extract additional fields.
+Click the top-right icon in the document preview pane, invoices change to the mapping mode.
+ - Light yellow indicates that the key-value pair has already been mapped with invoice fields.
+ - Light blue indicates the available key-value pair that haven’t yet been mapped with any invoice fields.
+The AP clerk can correct or add the mapping by selecting the key-value pair and the mapped invoice field.
+After saving the changes, the value is extracted and applied to the corresponding invoice field.
+When the continuous learning feature is enabled, the system learns the changes and applies it to invoices from the same vendor.

 >[!Note]
->The icon to call out KVPs mapping form is only available for invoices that are received after upgrading to 1.1.0.32.
-For invoices that were received before the upgrade, this button is disabled.
+>The key-value pair mapping page button is available for invoices that are received after upgrading to version 1.1.0.32.
+For invoices that were received before the upgrade, the button is disabled.

 ### Download the original invoice document
 In the document preview panel, the download button can help the user to download the original invoice document.